-The higher the number of cash sales improves the local real estate market in a number of ways.
+The higher the number of cash sales improves the local real estate market in several ways.
 These sales don’t carry the risk of mortgage-funded sales, where financing could fall through.
 Without the need to wait for mortgage approvals, New York property cash sales can close in as little as two days, compared to the three to four weeks traditional sales typically take.

 Land Prices Soaring

-It’s not just established properties that are in demand.
+Not just established properties are in demand.
 The prices of precious vacant land in New York are also soaring and strengthening the city’s real estate market.

-We’re seeing it across all the boroughs, from affluent Manhattan to working-class Brooklyn.
+We see it across all the boroughs, from affluent Manhattan to working-class Brooklyn.
 Last year, Manhattan plots sold for an average of $700 – $1000 per square foot, up from $366 in 2012.
-Brooklyn’s prices are more modest, with the average vacant land in this borough costing $177 per square foot last year.
+Brooklyn’s prices are more modest; with the average vacant land in this borough costing $177 per square foot last year.
 However, those prices have almost doubled since 2010.
 It’s no wonder local churches are selling off parcels of their land worth millions to fund their organizations.

 With all thee reasons in mind, there’s no doubt the New York real estate market is booming.

-11 Things that Make NYC the Best Place to Buy a Home
+What Makes NYC the Best Place to Buy?

 In each of the city’s neighborhoods, there is a plethora of bars, cocktail lounges, and clubs to suit anyone’s preferences.
 From dives in the East Village to upscale craft cocktail dens in the Lower East Side to nightclubs in the West Village, New York’s nightlife thrives every night of the week in all far corners of the city.

-Cabs and buses fill the streets while the subway constantly runs underfoot.
-In the city that never sleeps, the transportation never stops, allowing New Yorkers to get almost anywhere, any time of day.
+Cabs and buses fill the streets while the subway continuously runs underfoot.
+In the city that never sleeps, the transit never stops, allowing New Yorkers to get almost anywhere, any time of day.